researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

                            isRetracted: true|false //if the message was retracted
                            isRejected: true|false //if the message was rejected
                            isAccepted: true|false //if the message was accepted
+                           isAgreed: true|false //if the message is part of an agreement
                            isCancellationPending: true|false //if the message is pending to be cancelled
                            isCancelled: true|false //if the message was cancelled },